Gsunshine/Gsunshine.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
-I'm a CS Ph.D. student at CMU advised by [Zico Kolter](https://zicokolter.com/).
-Previously, I was a research assistant at Peking University, advised by [Zhouchen Lin](https://zhouchenlin.github.io/).
-I also had a wonderful summer at Meta Reality Labs with [Shaojie Bai](https://scholar.google.com/citations?user=DLVP3PcAAAAJ&hl=en) working on generative avatar encoding.
+Hi, there!
+I'm Zhengyang Geng, a Ph.D. student advised by [Zico Kolter](https://zicokolter.com/).
+I am fortunate to work closely with [Kaiming He](https://people.csail.mit.edu/kaiming/).
+Previously, I was a research assistant advised by [Zhouchen Lin](https://zhouchenlin.github.io/).
+I also had a chance to work with [Shaojie Bai](https://scholar.google.com/citations?user=DLVP3PcAAAAJ&hl=en).

-I am an enthusiast of dynamics, recognizing, understanding, and developing dynamics that self-organize complex systems.
+I am an enthusiast of dynamics, recognizing, understanding, and developing dynamics that lead to non-trivial systems.

 Research
 ---------

-I have eclectic interests in machine learning and deep learning, especially when combined with dynamics.
-I believe that structured decomposition (perception) and reconstruction (generation) are key to understanding the emergence of general intelligence, which dynamics can elegantly achieve.
+I pursue a principled—and, yes, playful (乐子)—understanding of intelligence.
+My interests are eclectic, but they converge on dynamics as the unifying language.
+I believe that structured decomposition (perception) and reconstruction (generation) are key to the emergence of general intelligence, and that dynamics provide an elegant mechanism.

-- Regarding the "forward" pass, I study **dynamical systems** (fixed point equations, optimization, differential equations, etc) as the construction method and learning principle in neural networks.
+- Regarding the "forward" pass, I study **dynamical systems** as the construction method and learning principle in neural networks.
-- Regarding the "backward" pass, I pursue a better understanding of neural network **training dynamics**.
-I am fascinated by their landscape.
-A strong belief drives me to investigate the interaction between data/env, model, and learning dynamics.
+- Regarding the "backward" pass, I investigate **training dynamics**, their geometry, landscape, and the couplings among data/env, model, and optimization.

-I am also interested in modeling and understanding nature through dynamics.
-The only constant is change.
-The invariance under change is truth. :D
+Beyond artificial systems, I’m interested in modeling and understanding nature through dynamics.
+The only constant is change; invariance under change is truth.

 Twitter
 ---------